On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA

 \subsection{Motivation and outline}

-The focus of this paper is on the problem of predicting the particle size evolution for a population of droplets undergoing diffusional growth.
-Embracing continuous description of the particle size spectrum using a number density function, the problem can be stated using a population-balance equation expressing conservation of number of particles.
+The focus of this paper is on the problem of particle-size evolution for a population of droplets undergoing condensational growth.
+Representing the particle-size spectrum using a number density function, the problem can be stated as a population-balance equation expressing conservation of the number of particles.
 Herein, the numerical solution of the problem using the MPDATA family of finite difference schemes originating in \citet[][]{Smolarkiewicz_1983, Smolarkiewicz_1984} is discussed.
 MPDATA stands for Multidimensional Positive Definite Advection Transport Algorithm and is a higher-order iterative extension of the forward-in-time upwind scheme.
+Iterative application of upwind, first using the physical velocity and subsequently with so-called antidiffusive velocities, results in MPDATA being characterised by small implicit diffusion but retaining the salient features of the upwind scheme: conservativeness, small phase error and sign preservation.

 MPDATA features a variety of options allowing to pick an algorithm variant appropriate to the problem at hand.
-This work highlights the importance of MPDATA algorithm variant choice for the resultant spectral broadening of the particle size spectrum.

-The term spectral broadening refers to the increasing width of the droplet spectrum during the lifetime of a cloud, which may be associated with both physical mechanisms (mixing, turbulence) as well as spurious artifacts stemming from the employed numerical solution technique.
+This work highlights the importance of the MPDATA algorithm variant choice for the resultant spectral broadening of the particle-size spectrum.
+The term spectral broadening refers to the increase in width of the droplet spectrum during the lifetime of a cloud.
+The broadening may be associated with both physical mechanisms \citep[incl. turbulent mixing, particle composition diversity, radiative heat transfer effects, see e.g.][]{Feingold_and_Chuang_2002} as well as with spurious artefacts stemming from the employed numerical solution technique, the latter being the focus of this work.